terales/blackbird-docs/src/content/docs/sdk/errors.md

 All other errors that are thrown by your app will appear as *unexpected errors*.
 The goal is to **minimize the amount of unexpected errors**.
 If an unexpected error is seen, it's the responsibility of the app developer to either handle the error in code, or throw any of the other 2 error types.

+In short:

+- If the neither the user nor the app developer can do anything -> `PluginApplicationException`.
+- If the user needs to do something -> `PluginMisconfigurationException`.
+- If the app developer needs to do something -> any other exception.

 Some more guidelines:

 - Catch standard HTTP errors.
 E.g. 401 Unauthorized should inform the user that their credentials may be wrong.